-Because of the social taboo around menstruation, many girls are not aware of the how and why of periods.
+Because of the social taboo around menstruation, many girls are not aware of periods’ how and why.
 They still feel it is a kind of illness that they have to endure.
 This is one of the biggest challenges of menstrual hygiene.

 Many of these young girls are not even aware of it until they first experience it.
 This leads to unhealthy practices.

 Menstrual Hygiene Day is observed on 28th May to spread awareness regarding menstruation and menstrual hygiene around young girls, women, and men.
 Here is a list of 5 things everyone should know about the menstrual cycle.